kpiatti/portfolioSite/content/en/post/creditone_project.md

 *Observations*
-* Since higher levels of education are highly correlated with higher levels of income, and higher levels of income are presumably correlated with lower rates of defaulting on loans.
-I was anticipating that customers with university and graduate school levels of education to be relatively less likely to default on their loans.
-* However, comparing the distributions of education levels for customers who have defaulted to the ebb
+* Since higher levels of education are correlated with higher incomes, and presumably higher incomes are correlated with lower rates of credit default, I was expecting to see some kind of relationship.
+However, the distributions of education levels for customers who have and haven't defaulted on their loans are similar to one another and similar to the distribution in the entire sample.

 <!--
 ```python